IceFox99/Bugfox/README.md

 - Translator: translate your JS source code by traversing the its abstract syntax tree and inserting the tracer code under certain rules, so that all information of a function call will be recorded and constructed into a function stacks tree (known as **call graph**) at runtime.
 - Launcher: launch your project with the given command in your configuration file, and write the recorded information to JSON files.
-- Comparator: compare and analyze the generated call graphs of base version and bug version, find the most possible functions or changes that causes the software regression.
+- Comparator: compare and analyze the generated call graphs of correct version and buggy version, find the most possible functions or changes that causes the software regression.

 Besides, Bugfox is designed to be user-friendly, ***all you need is just a JSON file*** with the correct configurations.
 A simple example can be seen in the [Usage](#Usage) section below.